jmcenteno/buymycow/README.md

 # BuyMyCow

-This project was forked from [Universal Create React App](https://github.com/leanjscom/universal-create-react-app) by [LeanJS](https://github.com/leanjscom), and heavily modified to meet requirements.
+This project was forked from [Universal Create React App](https://github.com/leanjscom/universal-create-react-app) by [LeanJS](https://github.com/leanjscom), and heavily modified to meet a set of requirements.

 ## How to run this project